flaviovdf/tag_assess/README.rst

 $ nosetests

 * If you don't install pytables, networkx or pymongo (with mongodb) some tests will fail.
-I need to ignore them still if the enviroment is not good for them.
+I need to ignore them still if the environment is not good for them.
 These tests can be ignored.
 They are the one in the tagassess.dao and tagassess.graph packages. *Other tests should not fail!!!*

 * And use the pyrun.sh script to use the package withou installing.
-Useful when developint
+Useful when developing

 ::